recursehex/Hybrid/docs/type_system/variables.md

 }
 ```

 Global variables are stored as LLVM global variables and persist for the program's lifetime.
+Local variables are allocated on the stack when the function is called and deallocated when it returns.